bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

               +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+ /
               |                      ...                      |
 ```
 The fields following the header are datatype dependent and will be discussed in the following sections.
-To make our live easier when analzying the memory footprint of the datatypes we will dump the memory content given a memory address using this python script
+To make our live easier when analyzing the memory footprint of the data types we will dump the memory content given a memory address using this python script
 ```python
 from ctypes import string_at
 from math import ceil